rrakea/rosa-chess/aiconfig.md

 # Rosa Chess Engine - Project Configuration

 ## Project Overview
-Rosa is a UCI-compatible chess engine written in Rust by rrakea.
+Rosa is a UCI-compatible chess engine written in Rust.
 The project follows a modular architecture with two main crates:

 ### Architecture
 - **rosa-engine**: Main engine implementation and UCI interface